Two states looking at Tesoro's and Marathon's strike plans

 Marathon spokesman Brandon Daniels said the company is cooperating with the investigation, but said he had no further information.

-In California, the state’s Department of Industrial Relations had planned a routine inspection at Tesoro’s Carson refinery before the strike, and decided to use the time to also check the qualifications of the replacement workers once the strike occurred, agency spokeswoman Julia Bernstein said Wednesday.
+In California the state’s Department of Industrial Relations had planned inspections at Tesoro’s Carson refinery before the strike, once it was clear that the company and the local chapter of the United Steelworkers were not going to agree on a new contract, agency spokeswoman Julia Bernstein said Wednesday.

 The state has not sent inspectors to Tesoro’s other refinery, in Martinez, which was shut due to the strike, she said.